 With as much promise LSD and other psychedelics held during the mid-20th century, nothing could stop the backlash against these substances that took place in the late 1960s.
 As more people discovered the effects of LSD (and they were made widely available by the pioneers that experimented with them) and other psychedelics, they were used recreationally…and became a symbol of the counterculture of that time.

-All psychedelics were banned by the DEA in 1967, and all research on them subsequently stopped.
+All psychedelics were banned by the DEA in 1970, and all research on them subsequently stopped.
 Suddenly, the very substances that showed so much medical promise now contained no medical benefits at all.
-Psychedelics were instead deemed dangerous and listed as a Schedule Class I Substance.
-Not only were they now considered to be some of the most dangerous drugs of all, but were considered to hold high potential for abuse and no medical advantages whatsoever.
+Psychedelics were instead deemed dangerous and listed as illegal Schedule I substances.
+Not only were they now considered to be some of the most dangerous drugs of all, but were considered to hold high potential for abuse and had no medical use whatsoever.

 Although many people held onto the false notion that psychedelics were dangerous for decades, things are beginning to change.
 There’s a resurgence in psychedelic research, with well-respected institutions and scientists again studying the beneficial effects of psychedelic medicine.
 For the past two decades, people have been performing new research on psychedelics and the results are showing what many people have known for years–psychedelics make great medicine.